DariaCappey/VSCodeExtension/markline/README.md

 ### 1.0.1

-- added text highlighting for searched strings
+- Added text highlighting for searched strings

+### 1.0.2

+- Your new texteditor content is also automatically copied to your clipboard

 ## Known Issues

 For any bugs or requests, please open an Issue in my Git Repo: https://github.com/DariaCappey/VSCodeExtension .
-Thanks For using!
+Thanks for using!